Music Activities for Child Development

 Provide rich learning experiences for the children by looking for opportunities to use music activities as a way of exploring other subjects too:

-- Different cultures – listen to music from around the world, explore the different rhythms and sounds, and find out about the importance of particular types of music in different cultures.
+Listen to music from around the world, explore the different rhythms and sounds, and find out about the importance of particular types of music in different cultures.

-- Identify instruments – help the children to learn about different musical instruments by looking at pictures and listening to music; you could also ask parents to bring in instruments from home.
+Help the children to learn about different musical instruments by looking at pictures and listening to music; you could also ask parents to bring in instruments from home.
 Match the instruments to the sounds that they make.

-- Seasons, colours, animals etc – the subject matter of many songs and nursery rhymes provides a great way of teaching children about all kinds of things; embed this further through craft projects based on particular songs or rhymes.
+The subject matter of many songs and nursery rhymes provides a great way of teaching children about all kinds of things; embed this further through craft projects based on particular songs or rhymes.

 What music activities have you found most beneficial?
 Do you have any more we can add to our list?

 Or why not try our other activity articles: